Tom at the Irish Brigade

-His latest book, scheduled to be released by Savas Beatie LLC in May 2019, is titled “'Lee is Trapped, and Must be Taken,’ Eleven Fateful Days after Gettysburg, July 4-14, 1863.”
-This book received the Edwin C. Bearss Award, a grant for scholarly researchgiven annually by the Chambersburg Civil War Seminar and Tours.
+Another book scheduled for release in May 2019, is titled “'Lee is Trapped, and Must be Taken,’ Eleven Fateful Days after Gettysburg, July 4-14, 1863” (Savas Beatie LLC).
+Edwin C. Bearss wrote the prologue, and Ted Alexander contributed the foreword.
+This book received the Edwin C. Bearss Award, a grant for scholarly research given annually by the Chambersburg Civil War Seminar and Tours.

 A self-published book through Create Space (Amazon) is titled "Essays on Delaware during the Civil War: A Political, Military, and Social Perspective."